lohitha1310/image-editing/README.md

-# image-editing
+# Image-editing
-To get various images
+Easiest way of editing images using open CV